 Articulating our ‘Unfreedom’—rejection of natural and mythological normativity

 As noted earlier, I an interested in exploring how comics may enable articulation beyond the limits of traditionally constructed language.
 However I have not yet addressed why we may want or need to transgress these boundaries in the first place.
 Drawing on Wittgenstein, Heidegger and Žižek, I would assert that it is through language that we relate not only to others, but ourselves, and therefore all of our conscious understanding is mediated by linguistic structures.
 As noted by Lacan, Wittgenstein and other philosophers, language is an obligate symbiotic necessity of consciousness.
-While language may be Hedegger’s ‘house of being’ it is not a house of our own construction; we are bound by its architectural rigidity.
+While language may be Heidegger’s ‘house of being’ it is not a house of our own construction; we are bound by its architectural rigidity.
 Or boiled down to one of Žižek’s quotable maxims ‘We feel free because we lack the very language to articulate our unfreedom’ (Žižek, 2002).
 In order to communicate, each word in a language is an agreed upon symbol of a concept.
 The word d-o-g has a relationship with the real-world referent of the animal we call dog.
 Yet d-o-g is not that dog over there, but an essentialization of the concept of dog, an attempt to capture its Platonic logos.
 Barthes reminds us of all the secondary, mythic meanings loaded alongside of the essentialized signifieds in any signifier.
 For example, the image of wine does not only denote an alcoholic beverage made from fermented grapes, but a whole host of social connotations concerning class, nationality, identity, gender, and so on (Barthes, 2013).
 This essentializing, defining function of language always imposes limits and binds a concept within a specific cultural framework. Žižek cites Lacan’s reimagining of Descartes’ ‘I think, therefore I am’, reframing it as ‘I think: Therefore I am’ (Žižek, 2008a, p.
 9).
 The distinction in punctuation acknowledges that all thought occurs within the framework of language.

 A number of theorists have pointed to language’s inability to fully articulate the problematic nature of the dominant hegemonic power models because we are bound by already agreed upon meanings and signifiers.
 Hutcheon points out that this binding of meaning within a closed set is implicit in structuralist theory from the start.